alexharri/website/posts/stabilizing-noisy-inputs.md

 <NoNoiseShowBoundaries />

 As soon as the input crosses the boundary, the element switches positions.
-This means that a small amount of noise in the input could cause the input to intermittently cross the boundary, making the element jitter.
+This means that a small amount of noise in the input could cause the input to cross the boundary, changing the result.

 On precise input devices like trackpads, mice and smartphones we don't really get any observable noise.
 In those cases, this is a non-issue.
 However, less precise input devices like VR controllers suffer from jitter and wobbliness.

 And in the case of VR controllers, the degree of instability only increases as the target element gets further away.
+In the example below the amount of controller wobble stays the same but the resulting noise at the target destination increases significantly as the controller gets further away.

 <Scene scene="vr-controller" height={430} zoom={1.4} yOffset={-0.5} usesVariables />